lucylow/Martha_Stewart/README.md

 ## Algorithmic Trading

 * **Executing orders using automated trading instructions**:
-   * Parameters so traders do not need to manually watch a stock and can execute large orders
+   * Parameters so traders do not need to manually watch a stock
       * Time, Price, and Volume
+   * Parameters so traders can execute large orders
       * Send small slices of the order out to the market over time

 * **Popular Algorithm Examples**
    * Percentage of Volume